lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 ![cURL output](/assets/images/2023-08-11-getting-started-with-kotlin-and-spring-boot/curl-request.png)

-And if you got an output like that with whatever data you put in your database, then success!
+And if you received an output like that with whatever data you put in your database, then success!

-And that's how you make an API in Spring Boot with Kotlin!
+And that's how you make an API in Spring Boot with Kotlin.

-## That's a wrap!
+## That's a wrap

 As you can see, with just a few lines of code and couple of files, you have a nicely organised app and with clear functionality between files.

-Next time we'll look into the data, service, and controller layer a bit more and start work with data transfer objects, otherwise known as DTOs.
+In future posts, we'll look into the data, service, and controller layer a bit more and start work with data transfer objects, otherwise known as DTOs.

 If you would like to see all the code above inside the project itself, checkout my <a href="https://github.com/lstratta/kotlin-guide/tree/main/tutorials/getting-started-kotlin-spring-boot/superapp" target="_blank">GitHub repo here for the project here</a>.

-If you found this guide helpful, feel free to share it with friends and give it a star over <a href="https://github.com/lstratta/kotlin-guide/" target="_blank">on my GitHub</a>.
+**If you found this guide helpful, feel free to share it with friends and give it a star over <a href="https://github.com/lstratta/kotlin-guide/" target="_blank">on my GitHub</a>.**

 Until next time!